Marco d'Oggiono: Biography and works

 He was born at Oggiono near Milan.
-Of the details of his life, we know almost nothing — not even the date of his important series of frescoes painted for the church of Santa Maria della Pace in Milan.
+Little is known of his life—not even the date of his important series of frescoes painted for the church of Santa Maria della Pace in Milan.
 He probably died in Milan.
 Luigi Lanzi gave 1530 as the date of his death, but various writers in Milan say it took place in 1540, and now the best accepted date is 1549.

-He was a hard-working artist, but his work has since been criticized by some for paintings are wanting in vivacity of feeling and purity of drawing, while, in his composition, it has been well said that "intensity of color does duty for intensity of sentiment".
+He was a hard-working artist, but his work has since been criticized by some for being wanting in vivacity of feeling and purity of drawing, while, in his composition, it has been well said that "intensity of color does duty for intensity of sentiment".
 He copied Leonardo's Last Supper repeatedly, and one of his best copies is in the possession of the Royal Academy of Arts.
 The Hungarian art critic Paul George Konody, in examining the Isleworth Mona Lisa, wrote of that painting:

-His two most notable pictures — one in the Pinacoteca di Brera (representing St. Michael), and the other in the private gallery of the Bonomi family (representing the Madonna) — are signed with his name in Latin, "Marcus".
+His two most notable pictures—one in the Pinacoteca di Brera (representing St. Michael), and the other in the private gallery of the Bonomi family (representing the Madonna)—are signed with his name in Latin, "Marcus".

 Other works by d'Oggiono can be seen at Berlin, Paris, St. Petersburg and Turin, the one in Russia being a clever copy of the Last Supper by Leonardo.
-The Catholic Encyclopedia said of d'Oggiono, "[h]e cannot be regarded as an important artist, or even a very good copyist, but in his pictures the sky and mountains and the distant landscapes are always worthy of consideration, and in these we probably get the painter's best original work".
+The Catholic Encyclopedia said of d'Oggiono, "[h]e cannot be regarded as an important artist, or even a very good copyist, but in his pictures the sky and mountains and the distant landscapes are always worthy of consideration, and in these we probably get the painter's best original work."